 Halloween is coming fast and this time of year is just so busy, isn’t it?
-I’m always looking for fast and easy ways to add some holiday fun to my home – ones that I can whip up quickly and inexpensively!
-So, this week I’m taking part in another round of Craft Lightning.
-All week long my crafty friends have been sharing their quick and easy Halloween craft ideas and wow, there are some fantastic ideas out there!
-When you get to the bottom of this post, you’ll see an image you can click on to take you to the rest of the tutorials in this series.
+I’m always looking for fast and easy ways to add some holiday fun to my home.
+I prefer ones that I can whip up quickly and inexpensively, like this really fun Halloween Ghosts Under Glass craft project.

 You can either attach the foam ball to the twig and then form the ghost over it or make the ghost first and attach it the twig after.
 Again, I added a dab of glue onto the end of the twig before inserting it into the foam ball.